tinymce/tinymce-docs/getting-started/tinymce-in-your-language.md

 Confirm that the language has been set successfully by loading TinyMCE.

-### Step 5
+## A working example

-In this step you'll find a code snippet that would set TinyMCE's language to Chinese and text directionality to right-to-left.
-If you want to try it for yourself, [click here to download](http://www.tinymce.com/i18n/download.php?download=zh_CN) the Chinese language pack.
-You'll also need a local instance of TinyMCE, which you can grab from our [downloads page](http://www.tinymce.com/download/).
+We have prepared a code snippet below that would set TinyMCE's language to Chinese and text directionality right-to-left.
+If you want to try it for yourself, [click here to directly download](http://www.tinymce.com/i18n/download.php?download=zh_CN) the Chinese language pack.
+You'll also need a *local instance* of TinyMCE, which you can grab from our [downloads page](http://www.tinymce.com/download/).
+Follow the [SDK install instructions](/getting-started/advanced-installation-options/#sdkdownloadinstallation) if you're not familiar with setting up TinyMCE locally.

 ```html
 <!DOCTYPE html>